 Rent a moving truck

 To get a little more DIY and move cross-country cheaply, rent a moving truck and do both the packing and the driving yourself.
 You’ll save money on labor costs for the transport and you’ll be able to start budgeting with a fixed price for the cheap truck rental and insurance.
-Check out our tips for renting a moving truck for some suggestions on how to accurately budget out your costs using this approach — but rest assured that it will be cheaper, and possibly more fun (road trip!), than hiring a moving company.
+Check out our tips for renting a moving truck for some suggestions on how to accurately budget out your costs using this approach — but rest assured that it will be cheaper, and possibly more fun (road trip!), than hiring a cross country moving company.

 Use a freight trailer